The Acrobatics of BQP: Consequences of the Raz-Tal Theorem

 For the inductive step, let $d \ge 2$.
-Similar to the base case, we use the definition of $S_{t'}$ to obtain a circuit of depth $2$ and size at most $2^{t'} + 1$ that takes as input $\mathcal{O}_1,\mathcal{O}_2,\ldots,\mathcal{O}_{t^{2^{d-1}}}$ and outputs $M(x)$.
+Similar to the base case, we use the definition of $T_{t'}$ to obtain a circuit of depth $2$ and size at most $2^{t'} + 1$ that takes as input $\mathcal{O}_1,\mathcal{O}_2,\ldots,\mathcal{O}_{t^{2^{d-1}}}$ and outputs $M(x)$.
 To complete the theorem, we use the inductive hypothesis to replace each of the inputs to this DNF formula from the regions $C_{t+1},C_{t+2},\ldots,C_{t^{2^{d-1}}}$ with the respective circuits that compute them.
-This yields a circuit of depth $2d$, and by the inductive hypothesis, the total number of gates in this circuit is upper bounded by:
+This yields a circuit of depth $2d$, and by the inductive hypothesis, the total number of gates in this circuit is at most: